The Ultimate Guide to GST & GST Registration for Businesses in Singapore (2023)

 What is GST?

-GST stands for Goods and Services Tax, and is a consumption tax applied to all products and services in Singapore, including the importing of goods into Singapore.
-GST is the same as Value Added Tax (VAT), which is present in other countries.
-GST in Singapore is currently 7%.
+GST stands for Goods and Services Tax, is a consumption tax applied to all products and services in Singapore, including the importing of goods into Singapore.
+It is similar to Value Added Tax (VAT), which is charged in other countries.
+The Singapore GST rate was previously 7% but recently changed to 8%.

 How does Singapore GST affect your business?